Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 Here are our suggestions:

-- Illuminated Reticles – suitable with thin crosshairs, best for darker shooting conditions.
+- Illuminated Reticles – Suitable with thin crosshairs, best for darker shooting conditions.

-- Non-Illuminated Reticles – suitable for all types of hunting done during the day.
+- Non-Illuminated Reticles – Suitable for all types of hunting done during the day.

-- Duplex Reticle – suitable for all types of hunting for up to 250 yards.
+- Duplex Reticle – Suitable for all types of hunting for up to 250 yards.

-- Bullet Drop Compensator Reticle – suitable for long-range hunting 250 yards above and shooting in mountainous terrain.
+- Bullet Drop Compensator Reticle – Suitable for long-range hunting 250 yards above and shooting in mountainous terrain.

-- Christmas Tree Reticles – suitable for extreme long-range target shooting and tactical and military use.
+- Christmas Tree Reticles – Suitable for extreme long-range target shooting and tactical and military use.

-- Mil-Dot Reticle – suitable for tactical and military use.
+- Mil-Dot Reticle – Suitable for tactical and military use.

 Magnification Considerations